Team email collaboration: A complete guide to boost productivity

 Email collaboration for remote and distributed teams

-Remote teams require different communication approaches.
-Remote teams face unique communication challenges, and leader email responsiveness disproportionately affects team morale.
+Remote teams face unique communication challenges, including a drop in email responsiveness, which affects team morale.

 The async-first framework